apollosolutions/build-a-supergraph/04-observability/README.md

 open http://localhost:9411
 ```

-Upon running the above commands, you'll have both the Router and Zipkin pages open.
+Lastly, open up [http://localhost:9411/](http://localhost:9411/) in addition to the Router page.
+Upon doing so, you'll have both the Router and Zipkin pages open.
 Run a few requests and refresh the Zipkin list, and you should be seeing them come through!

 ## Onward!